dairycultist/GamernyanOS/README.md

 3. `mkisofs -o os.iso PATH`

-4. Run your iso image in a `atmega328p` virtual environment (`atmega328p` is aliased as `uno`) (not using `-nographic` because then you can't terminate the session for some reason).
+4. Run your iso image in a `atmega328p` virtual environment (`atmega328p` is aliased as `uno`).

 ```
-qemu-system-avr -machine uno -cdrom os.iso -display none -serial stdio
+qemu-system-avr -machine uno -cdrom os.iso
 ```

+Use control+option+2 to switch to serial view.

 ## Notes